yazz/VisualJS/README.md

 1. You want to build a single page webapp fast
 2. You believe that Clojure/Clojurescript is cool
-3. You still beleive that relational databases are the right way to model data
+3. You still believe that relational databases are the right way to model data

 ### What Problem Does It Solve?
 When building an SPA on top of a database there are many considerations: